-- (a) Three complimentary admissions for you and those individuals who came with you to an athletics event on campus in which your institution's team practiced or competed.
-[Bylaw 13.7.3. - (b) Transportation, when accompanied by a staff member, to see offcampus practice and competition sites in the prospect's sport and other institutional facilities located within a 30-mile radius of the campus.
+- (b) Registered with the NCAA Eligibility Center.
+[Bylaw 13.6.3] - (4) You are not eligible if, at any time that you were visiting your institution's campus at your own expense, your institution paid for anything more than the following: - (a) Three complimentary admissions for you and those individuals who came with you to an athletics event on campus in which your institution's team practiced or competed.
+[Bylaw 13.6.7.2] - (b) Transportation, when accompanied by a staff member, to see off-campus practice and competition sites in the prospect's sport and other institutional facilities located within a 30-mile radius of the campus.
 [Bylaw 13.5.1] - g.
 Precollege or Postgraduate Expense. - You are not eligible if your institution or any representative of its athletics interests offered you money, directly or indirectly, to pay for any part of your educational expenses or other expenses during any period of time before you enrolled at your institution.
 This applies to your postgraduate education, as well.
 [Bylaw 13.15.1]